Beautiful places in Ireland to visit

 Frank Delaney, Ireland

-the Cliffs of Kilkee on the Loop Head Peninsula.
-The Cliffs of Moher are the usual go to cliffs to visit for tourists, but what people don’t realize is that the Cliffs of Kilkee are just as impressive but without any crowds!
-The jaw dropping cliffs rise hundreds of feet out of the ocean on Ireland’s famous and scenic Wild Atlantic Way.
+The Kilkee Cliffs vs Cliffs of Moher my must-see in Ireland would be the Cliffs of Kilkee on the Loop Head Peninsula.
+The Cliffs of Moher are the usual go-to cliffs to visit for tourists, but what people don’t realize is that the Cliffs of Kilkee are just as impressive but without any crowds!
+The jaw-dropping cliffs rise hundreds of feet out of the ocean on Ireland’s famous and scenic Wild Atlantic Way.

 Part of the cliffs are best enjoyed by car.
 While there is no exact pull off the roads are so empty at this time you can get away with pulling off to the side a bit and peeking over the cliffs.
 You won’t want to be trying to look and drive at the same time as that could be a fatal end.

-Bunratty Castle and Folk Park is one of our favourite places in Ireland.
+There are so many things to do in Ireland and visiting castles is just one of many.
+Bunratty Castle and Folk Park are one of our favourite places in Ireland.
 Located in County Clare, just 20 minutes from Limerick city, Bunratty Castle has a lot to offer visitors.
-Not only is this beautiful 15th century castle located there, but there is a folk park on the same site for visitors to experience 19th century village life in Ireland.
+Not only is this beautiful 15th-century castle located there, but there is a folk park on the same site for visitors to experience 19th-century village life in Ireland.

-Some other highlights at Ashford Castle are the 32 seat cinema that shows classic films and our personal favorite, the wine cellar, that is located in the secret passageways of the castle and has private dining options which is incredibly romantic.
-Regardless of how you enjoy Ashford Castle, you are sure to have a one-of-a-kind luxury event!
+Some other highlights at Ashford Castle are the 32 seat cinema that shows classic films and our personal favourite, the wine cellar, which is located in the secret passageways of the castle and has private dining options which is incredibly romantic.
+Regardless of how you enjoy

 Dingle is a small town and quick to explore.
 Make sure you enjoy some ice cream at Murphy’s while you are there.
 For dinner, take advantage of the plethora of fresh seafood options and in the evening, be entertained at one of the local pubs, mainly Murphy’s or Paul Geaney’s.

 Going horseback riding is another recommended way to enjoy the local landscape of the area.
 For two hours, we rode at a fairly leisurely pace with some trotting mixed in to keep things interesting.
-We made our way to the hills behind Dingle and started making our way up, leading us to amazing views of the entire harbor, Michael Skellig (where the scenes of Star Wars were filmed) and the hills and fields that went for miles.
-Along the way, we passed several sheep who were also making the trek up the hills and made the journey that much even more enjoyable.
+We made our way to the hills behind Dingle and started making our way up, leading us to amazing views of the entire harbour, Skellig Michael (where the scenes of Star Wars were filmed) and the hills and fields that went for miles.
+Along the way, we passed several sheep who were also making the trek up the hills and made the journey that much even more enjoyable. by Dan HoneymoonAlways

 The Library is also home to the Book of Kells, a 9th Century gospel manuscript, which is thought to have been brought to Ireland by monks who saved it from a Viking raid.
 After such an adventurous life, residing in a library is a fairly mundane existence, but more than half a million people visit the exhibit each year and see the exquisitely hand-worked text.